-The events manager traveled to Boise, Idaho, in August to do a walk-through at the Grove - host hotel for the 52nd Annual Conference - and visit five potential venues for an off-site banquet.
+The events and training staff also coordinated logistics for the 52nd Annual Conference in Boise, Idaho.
+The events and training manager traveled to Boise, Idaho, in August 2018, to do a walk-through at the Grove - the host hotel - and visit five potential venues for an off-site banquet (which will be held at the Basque Market).
 Mike Chakarun from Idaho accompanied her, along with representatives from the Boise Convention and Visitors Bureau who arranged and scheduled the visits.

-The events and training staff secured venues for three trainings that will occur between June and September of 2019.
+The events and training staff secured venues for trainings that will occur in September and October of 2019.
 Requests for proposals were sent out and space secured for the 2019 Fall Committee Meetings in San Antonio, Texas.
 Events and training staff conducted site visits in the D.C. area for potential space for the 2020 Spring Committee Meetings.
 The events and training manager participated in a FAM (familiarity trip sponsored by the city's Convention and Visitors Bureau) to Anchorage, Alaska, as potential site of 2021 Annual Conference and Meetings.
-A site visit to Little Rock, Arkansas, has also been scheduled to scouting prospective venues for the 2020 Annual Conference and Meetings.
+A site visit to Little Rock, Arkansas, was made to scout prospective venues for the 2020 Annual Conference and Meetings.